Wednesday, April 1, 2026

 • Potato, sow in grow bag.
 I've been trying to sprout one but it is not cooperating.
 I finally broke down and bought Yukon Gold seed potatoes -- $2 for 3 at Family Dollar, and they already have sprouts.
 I didn't want a lot.

-• Move all of the following out of the garage: Mint, rosemary, petunias, Cuban Oregano, geraniums, some aloe, and ... the Sempervivums.
+• Move all of the following out of the garage: Mint, rosemary, petunias, 'Velveteen Aromatic'™, geraniums, some aloe, and ... the Sempervivums.
 When you fall off, you have to get back on and keep riding.
 There will be heat in the greenhouse when I move them so they probably won't freeze in the next eight months.

+But anyway.
 That list says nothing about what are really the two major projects this year, the Supertunia baskets and the strawberries.
-I'll get those plants in late April or early May and plant/pot them then.
-This image shows a generic petunia cutting yearning to be free of mint and rosemary and geraniums in the overgrown garage closet.
+I'll get those plants in late mid April or early May.
+This image shows a generic petunia cutting yearning to be free of the mint and rosemary and geraniums in the overgrown garage closet.
 Sorry, little guy, you are being replaced by Supertunias, but you are sure to make a valuable contribution to the compost pile.
 Just kidding, I'll probably stick the petunia cuttings and some other random flowers in a grow bag.

 Most of the succulents except the Sempervivums will stay in the garage and house for a while.
-Depending on our travel schedule, I might not move all of them to the greenhouse and outside porches until mid-June.
-They will only have about three months with a clear view of the sun, then it's back in the garage.
+Depending on our travel schedule, I might not move most of them to the greenhouse and outside porches until mid-June.
+They will only have about three months with a clear view of the sun, then it's back in the garage or house window.

 No comments: